 GPA ≥ 3.00

-Two (2) course coordinators or (1) coordinator and a Student Success Coach document support of the students endeavor via completion of a standardized form
+Support from your student success coach and at least (1) course coordinator via signature on the application form.

 The concentration will be noted on the USF official transcript.
 No other documentation or certificate will be provided by the College of Pharmacy.
 Additional details pertaining to the Concentration Track can be found at http://health.usf.edu/pharmacy/